Skip to main content

 })

-You can find a full example of a WebdriverIO component test suite for React in our example repository.
+You can find a full example of a WebdriverIO component test suite for Preact in our example repository.